 - Face masks are required to enter all Bienen School buildings and must be worn in all public and shared environments on campus in accordance with Northwestern’s policy on face coverings.

 - The Bienen School is actively discussing policies regarding the use of face masks while playing certain instruments.
 We will continue to work with appropriate members of faculty to design protocols specific to each instrument and setting.

-- Northwestern will provide a welcome kit (bag with hand sanitizer and two re-usable masks) to students, faculty, and staff.
-There are sanitizing stations at building entrances, hand sanitizer dispensers at various locations, and appropriate supplies in specific spaces.
+- There are sanitizing stations at building entrances, hand sanitizer dispensers at various locations, and appropriate supplies in specific spaces.
 Students are encouraged to bring additional personal protective equipment (PPE) for their personal use.

-- Students are expected to regularly disinfect surfaces in spaces where there is in-person teaching, such as classroom chairs, music stands, etc. Specific office cleaning protocols will be provided to student assistants.
+- Students are expected to regularly disinfect surfaces in spaces where there is in-person teaching, such as classroom chairs, music stands, etc. Specific office cleaning protocols has been provided to student assistants.